cmikedev/ecommerce/README.md

 ## 3. Site Design

 A key feature of the proposed site was a clear, concise layout where the products were to the fore.
 The products should be immediately visible and not crowded.
-A simple navigation bar should allow the user to see move through the site.
+A simple navigation bar should allow the user to move through the site.
 The user should also be aware of their logged in status.</br>
 </br>

 ![image](https://github.com/cmikedev/ecommerce/blob/main/readme_images/wireframe.png?raw=true)</br>